Roblox/roact/docs/api-reference.md

 static validateProps(props) -> success, reason
 ```

 Performs property validation.
-You can use this for type-checking properties; there is a [PropTypes](https://github.com/AmaranthineCodices/rbx-prop-types) library to assist in this.
+There is a [library called PropTypes](https://github.com/AmaranthineCodices/rbx-prop-types) that can be used to validate props declaratively.

 This function will only be called if the `propValidation` configuration option is set to `true`.
 If this function returns `false`, the error message it returns will be thrown in the output, along with a stack trace pointing to the current element.